jczaplew/jczaplew.github.io/presentations/geospatialsummit2015/NOTES.md

   + I'm John, a mapper and developer in the Geoscience Dept. here on campus, and the lead engineer on two NSF-sponsored grants.
 *Change*
-  + A large part of my job involves working with external data, such as that from USGS, as well as crafting services, such as APIs and map tiles, to distribute our data, thus I've spent a lot of time and effort considering what works and what does not when it comes to sharing data
+  + A large part of my job involves working with external data, such as that from USGS, as well as crafting services, such as APIs and map tiles, to distribute our data, thus I've spent a lot of time and effort considering what works and what does not when it comes to sharing data as both a producer and consumer.
 *Change*
-  + Because our lab is part of a large public university and funded by federal dollars, we are obligated to abide by NSF's data sharing policy (http://www.nsf.gov/bfa/dias/policy/dmp.jsp), and in my opinion, the spirit of the White House's Open Data Policy (https://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf)
+  + Because our lab is part of a large public university and funded by federal dollars, I think following the spirit of the White House's Open Data Policy is important, as
-  + Which promotes openness, interoperability, efficiency, reduced costs, and better public access to government information -
+  + It promotes openness, interoperability, efficiency, reduced costs, and better public access to government information.
   + Additionally, as a taxpayer and public employee, I feel a strong duty to make everything I do freely available to those who pay my salary (i.e. everyone in the US), and also believe that if tax dollars pay your salary, you also have an obligation to share everything you do.
   + If you're not a public employee and not obligated to share your data, chances are you'll need to share your data with someone at somepoint, whether it be a colleague, a client, or yourself 9 months from now.
 Either way, the same ideas for data sharing apply to you.
 *Change*